 No amount of theoretical and mental preparation can make you foresee all the situations, cases, obstacles, and problems that can only be revealed through action and practice.

 You may think you are getting ready, but you are merely sharpening those things you already know.
 The unknown is and will stay elusive until you start acting.
+No matter how you spin it, it’s far better to start before you are ready than keep getting ready for the rest of your life.

 How to Start Before You’re Ready

-Now that we understand why it’s important let’s go deeper into how you can push yourself to start before you are ready.
+Now that we understand why it’s important, let’s go deeper into how you can push yourself to start before you are ready.

 Accept that the unknown is unknown